 Lisa Tomczeszyn Art Statement

 Artists are the chroniclers of human experiences.
-The act of creating art is a uniquely human experience – it is an act that is not biologically necessary to sustain life yet from mankind’s origins, humans have recorded their personal histories in the creation of art.
+The act of creating art is a uniquely human experience, it is an act that is not biologically necessary to sustain life, yet, from mankind’s origins, humans have recorded their personal histories by the creation of art.

 I have a connection to color and feel that color has metaphorical weight.
-My work is in reaction to the wild and the tame in the natural world, specifically the interactions between atmosphere, light, and the earth; and the histories of human kind’s relationships with the planet and themselves.
-My statement art practice is in constant response to current events and the wayward actions of humankind.
+My work is always a reaction to the wild and the tame in the natural world, specifically the interactions between atmosphere, light, and the earth; and the histories of humankind’s relationships with the planet and themselves.

 Art helps us make sense of the beautiful and the horrific act of living.